 This film reminds about the struggle black people had back then facing segregation in the society, clubs and even the places for the elite.

-This was my first screening at MAMI, and this was the first time I experienced what is it like to watch a film with true film lovers.
+This was my first premier screening, and this was the first time I experienced what is it like to watch a film with true film lovers.
 People clapped at scenes & dialogues, no single phone rang, no in-between talks, no walking away before those closing credits.
 I just loved it.

 This is something I always dreamed of, the real experience of watching a film.